- Fees: ₹ 218,950

 Admission Criteria for AI Courses after Class 12

 After class 12, students willing to study Artificial Intelligence in B. Tech or M. Tech has to first qualify JEE Advanced with decent marks above the set cutoff for the current year.
-Then after counselling and interview, they can enrol themselves into a college offering either an Artificial Intelligence-focused undergraduate course or postgraduate programme in AI.
+Then after counselling and interview, they can enroll themselves into a college offering either an Artificial Intelligence-focused undergraduate course or postgraduate programme in AI.
 The aspirants have to have physics, chemistry, maths in their subject combination at the 10+2 level and must have passed the boards with more than 70% marks in aggregate.
 Knowledge of coding will be helpful which is soon going to be a part of the K-12 curriculum in India.
 Some premier institutes may have their own entrance examination and admission procedure.
 The candidates must stay updated on the news of the same and fill in the application forms as soon as they are made available on respective institute’s portal.

-Entrance Exams For Artificial Intelligence Courses
+Entrance Exams for Artificial Intelligence Courses

 Apart from passing the senior secondary exam, you also need to pass the entrance test of the institute of your choice.
 As said earlier, universities like Sharda or LPU have their own entrance tests.
 Apart from the independently organised entrance test, the scores of the national level entrance tests like JEE are also taken into account in case you do not wish to sit for the institute organised entrance test.
 However, there are universities like Srinivas University that have no entrance exams.